Code of Safe Practice

 (HSE 2011)

-Below is a link to our Covid 19 Safe Practice Guidance for Acupuncture Society Members (these Covid 19 Safety protocols must be strictly adhered to during the currant emergency and Government regulations which have arisen due to this pandemic, so please read them carefully and put them into practice prior to commencing practice)
+Below is a link to our Covid 19 Safe Practice Guidance for Acupuncture Society Members (these Covid 19 Safety protocols must be strictly adhered to during the current emergency and Government regulations which have arisen due to this pandemic, so please read them carefully and put them into practice before commencing practice)

 https://docs.google.com/document/d/1gvA4LV5QnUDMcjLxnKgfCWl9mNv7ocE6_wQx8jc40Yc/edit?usp=sharing